grandstaish/paperparcel/README.md

 Lastly, PaperParcel can be configured to ignore all fields unless specified otherwise.
 This is useful in a style of programming where you want to explicitly specify all fields that should be considered for parcelling.

-Like the previous example, we can define our own annotation to expose:
+Like the previous example, we can define our own annotation:

 ```java
 @Retention(RetentionPolicy.SOURCE)